|

 meditation comes when a person not only can free themselves from selfish

-action, but also focus entirely on the divine in their actions.
-He who
+action, but also focus entirely on the

 achieves divine union with God in meditation will ultimately find freedom